rfmejia/billing-management-play/public/assets/docs/api-docs.md

 - [ ] Prefix admin-only routes with */api/admin*, and...
 - [ ] ...perform **token authentication and authorization** on all routes
 - [ ] Separate link for role admin with User editing
-- [ ] Separate link for document un/assignment
+- [x] Separate link for document un/assignment
+- [ ] Remove changing of `assigned` field from PUT /api/documents/:id

 ### Backend